 The AMC is also responsible for reissuing certificates to holders who have lost or damaged certificates of proficiency.

 In order to have a VHF radio on your boat, it is a legal requirement for you to have a VHF Radio Licence to operate it.
-If you’re looking for a marine radio course, Sea Safe Boat School offers a complete course conducted under OMC guidelines to obtain your Vhf marine radio licence.
-Total Cost $180.
+If you’re looking for a marine radio course Perth, Sea Safe Boat School offers a complete course conducted under OMC guidelines to obtain your Vhf marine radio licence.
+With a total Cost $200

 To have a VHF radio on your boat it is a legal requirement for you to have a Vhf marine radio licence to operate it

 There are 2 types of VHF radio license in Western Australia:

 LROCP.
-This is a full Vhf marine radio licence which includes VHF and radio.
+This is a full Vhf radio licence Perth which includes VHF and radio.
 50 multiple choice questions pass mark 70% 35 correct

 Mostly for commercial operators.
 Lots of book reading with this one